"Beautiful tone, beautiful heart." - Dr. Shinichi Suzuki

 Kaleidoscopes Method is best for children ages 4+ who have no experience in violin.
 Prospective families are warmly invited to visit the studio and should plan on observing lessons and interviewing/auditioning for before formally enrolling.

 Suzuki Method Lessons

-Traditional lessons at the Straznicky Violin Studio are tailored to match each student's needs and goals.
-Learning independently or with some parental guidance as needed, this method is best for students who have already begun their violin studies or ages 9+.
-Traditional students are accepted after an interview and audition lesson.
-To learn more, Contact Ariana.
+Traditional is not a formal method, like Kaleidoscopes or Suzuki.
+Rather, lessons are tailored to match each student's needs and goals.
+Learning independently or with light parental guidance as needed, this method is best for students who have already begun their violin studies, who can read music already, and are ages 9+.
+Traditional students are welcome to audition for the studio.
+To get started, click below.

 "Ariana was Rose's first violin teacher, starting at age 5.
 We ere so lucky to find her!
 She is fun and energetic and so kind, but make no mistake, she is teaching technical and musical rigor all the while. ...